-The Shanghai Cooperation Organization (SCO) was established in 2001 on the basis of the "Shanghai Five" mechanism, after signing by the heads of Kazakhstan, Kyrgyzstan, China, Russia and Tajikistan Agreement on strengthening of measures of trust in military area around border (1996, Shanghai) and Agreement on mutual reduction of armed forces around border (1997, Moscow).
+The Shanghai Cooperation Organization was established in 2001 on the basis of the Shanghai Five mechanism after signing the Agreement on strengthening confidence building measures in the military field in the border area (1996, Shanghai) and Agreement on mutual reduction of armed forces in the border area (1997, Moscow) by the heads of Kazakhstan, Kyrgyzstan, China, Russia and Tajikistan.

-Observers-states – Afghanistan, Belarus, Iran and Mongolia.
+SCO observer states are Afghanistan, Belarus, Iran and Mongolia.

 The Shanghai Cooperation Organization is not a close alliance or military block against any other state; it is an open organization, focused on broad international cooperation, including possibility of enlargement.

 As present, the SCO (including observer states and dialogue partners) is the organization with about 3 billion population (approximately 50% of world population).
 The Organization includes two permanent members of the UN Security Council (China and Russia), two countries with the largest population in the world (India and China), three out of five BRICS states and three out of twenty states of G-20 (India, China and Russia), and two largest energy consumers in the world (India and China).